BattSense

 Many CVMs have been delivered and are in daily operation proving the reliability and robustness of the technology.
 Check out our references.

-Technology used in CellSense is protected by a patent.
+Technology used in BattSense is protected by a patent.

 How it works